The Student News Site of Fluvanna County High School

 Madeline Hamel, Journalist

-Maddy is a sophomore and this is her first year in Journalism.
-She works at a camp/retreat and enjoys reading and writing.
-A fun fact about her is that...
+Maddy is in 11th grade and this is her second year in Journalism.
+She works at a camp and is involved in the BETA club.
+A fun fact about her is that she...

 The Fluco Beat • Copyright 2024 • FLEX WordPress Theme by SNOLog in